jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 %LET MNAME = VALUE;
 {% endhighlight %}

-We can convert data values into macro variables by doing
+Data values can be converted into macro variables with

 {% highlight r %}
 call symput("MNAME", VALUE);